Tejhub/Library-Management-System/README.md

 features such as adding and managing students, books with efficiently maintaining their data.
 It also contains other security features such as **Captcha Verification** and
 **Password Encryption**.
 This is a complete LMS with all the necessary functionalties.
 It also provides feature to **generate report** and **manage fine**.

-Note: This is an extended version of Library Management System that can be found [here](https://phpgurukul.com/online-library-management-system/).
-I have added more advance functionalities like **report generation**.

 # Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.